Page Nav

 Twitter: @farooqkperogi

-Most Japanese words and names sound like—and actually appear in—most languages in west, central, east, and even southern African.
+Most Japanese words and names sound like—and actually appear in—most languages in west, central, east, and even southern Africa.
 The reverse is also true: Japanese people find a curious phonetic correspondence between their language and most African languages.

 The most famous example of this is the name Obama, a Luo name from Kenya, which is also the name of a town in Japan.
 When Barack Obama was elected US president in 2008, the town shot to international prominence.